-Stewart E. Sutin is professor of higher education in the School of Education at the University of Pittsburgh.
+Stewart E. Sutin is currently an Adjunct Faculty Member of the University of Connecticut MBA Program.
+Prior to this, he served as a Clinical Professor of Higher Education Leadership in the School of Education at the University of Pittsburgh, and as Associate Director of the Institute for International Studies in Education (IISE) from 2013-2017.
 Dr. Sutin entered public higher education ten years ago after a 29-year career in the banking industry that included serving as head of international banking operations at Mellon and as president of Bank of Boston International.
 He led efforts to develop and implement global business strategies and worked on projects with consulting teams from McKinsey, Boston Consulting Group, and Booz Allen Hamilton.
 Dr. Sutin codeveloped and launched two global business institutes and was named president and chairman, board of directors, Banker’s Association for Finance and Trade (a subsidiary of the American Banker’s Association).
 He developed expertise in strategic planning, product and service innovation, risk management, operating efficiencies, financial and human resource planning and management, and “turn-around” leadership for individual business units.

 In 2003, Dr. Sutin became the seventh president and chief executive officer of Community College of Allegheny County, an enterprise that provided credit and community education to more than 60,000 students year over year through a complex multicampus, multicenter delivery network.
 During his tenure in office, Dr. Sutin led development and implementation of multiyear strategic, educational, student affair, financial, and technology plans.
 Annual operating plans, budgets, and performance metrics were aligned with enduring goals.
 Special attention was afforded leadership development, equitable recruitment, and promotion practices, evidence-based decision-making, teamwork, and a focus on system-wide academic and student affair standards.
 Dr. Sutin served on the boards of trustees of two universities and on graduate school advisory boards at Carnegie Mellon, University of Pittsburgh, Brandeis, Duquesne, and the University of Miami.
 He also chaired the Pittsburgh Council on Higher Education.